Managing LLMs with Open WebUI

 To find a suitable model for your needs, visit the Ollama Library.
 You can search for specific models or browse through categories.
 Take note of the name used in the run block and select the appropriate tag.

-As an example for this guide, we will use qwen2-math:7b-instruct to enhance Open WebUI’s capabilities with the ability to answer math-related inquiries.
+As an example for this guide, we will use model ID qwen2-math:7b-instruct to enhance Open WebUI’s capabilities with the ability to answer math-related inquiries.
 See the image below for a visual on how to identify the run tag.

 A screenshot of the Ollama library showing the model card for qwen2-math with the model run tag "qwen2-math:7b-instruct" highlighted A screenshot of the Ollama library showing the model card for qwen2-math with the model run tag qwen2-math:7b-instruct highlighted